Skip to content

 As an expert on policies that support the economic security of children and families, I have to say – it’s a little more complicated than the hyperbole suggests.

 If you’re not familiar with Trump Accounts, these new tax-favored savings accounts for children were recently enacted as part of the 2025 tax and reconciliation bill.
 According to “trumpaccounts.gov,” parents can open these accounts by filling out a form when they file their taxes or online.
-In late January, Treasury Secretary Scott Bessent reported that over a million accounts had already been opened.
+In late February, Treasury Secretary Scott Bessent reported that about two million accounts have already been opened.

-Parents (or other friends or family members) can contribute up to $5,000 per year until the child reaches age 18; employers can contribute up to $2,500.
+Parents (or other family members or employers) can contribute up to a total of $5,000 per year until the child reaches age 18; governments and nonprofits can also make contributions.
 The federal government will contribute $1,000 to the accounts of children born between Jan.
-1, 2025, and Dec.
+1, 2025 and Dec.
 31, 2028.
 Some private individuals–including Nicki Minaj–are pledging to contribute to the accounts of certain children, like those whose birthdates don’t fall within that narrow window.

 This is utterly unrealistic for the many families who are struggling in Trump’s economy.
 With high grocery bills, increased utility costs, and the skyrocketing cost of child care and health care, many families – especially the families whose kids could most benefit from a healthy nest egg – can barely afford the basics, much less scrape together $5,000 a year, every year, to contribute.
 This administration’s drastic cuts to nutrition assistance and health care supports and threats to child care and social services funding will make it even harder for families across the country to do so.